Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: Implementation

 In Perry, we define an \textit{environment} as a tuple $\langle \mathit{Topology}, \mathit{Assets}, \textit{Host configuration}, \textit{Vulnerabilities}\rangle$.
 The \textit{topology} is the routers, switches, firewalls, and hosts of the network.
 The \textit{assets} are objects such as critical data.
 The \textit{host configuration} are the configurations of hosts such as deploying a database or creating a user.
 The \textit{vulnerabilities} misconfigure hosts or setup vulnerable software versions.

-The environment's network topology is specified using Terraform Language~\cite{terraform}, an infrastructure as code language.
+The environment's network topology is specified using Terraform Language~\cite{terraform}, an ``infrastructure as code'' language.
 The assets, host configurations, and vulnerabilities, are specified using an internal Python SDK.
 The internal Python SDK is designed to be extensible for users to add additional assets, configurations, and vulnerabilities.

 Environments are instantiated in two phases: setup and launch.
 The setup phase deploys and configures the network and hosts in OpenStack.
 Next, assets, host configurations, and vulnerabilities are configured through a mixture of Python and Ansible~\cite{ansible}.
 Once the environment is configured, Perry snapshots each host to save time launching the environment.
 During the launch phase, Perry restores the network topology to its original state.
 Then, Perry instantiates each host on the network using the saved snapshots.
+The VM snapshots are RAW images which are portable to most cloud providers (e.g., AWS, Google Cloud).\footnote{ As future work, we plan to support several major cloud providers in the open-source repository. }

 \parabf{Defenders} We implement Perry's abstractions for defenders' deception approaches with a custom Python framework.
 Each defender is specified with a configuration that contains the strategy, capabilities, and \telemetryModule.
 The capabilities specify the actions available to the defender and the budget for each of these actions (e.g., a budget of 10 decoy hosts).